Methone (Macedonia): History

+Archaeology

 Excavation history

-Since 1972, the place of the ancient Methone was located.
+The location of Methone was established in 1972.
 In 2003, excavation work began on the eastern hill, in 2006 on the western hill.
 They were executed under the direction of the archaeologist Matthaios Besios of the 27th Ephorate of Prehistoric and Classical Antiquity.

 One problem that hinders the excavations is that most of the land belonging to the ancient city is privately owned.
 It is farmed so that many artifacts, which date from the 4th and 5th centuries BC, were destroyed.
 To carry out further excavations, this land must be purchased by the state.
 The exact location of the port is unknown.
 The Thermean Gulf extended then, until the beginning of the Byzantine era, to Pella, the capital of the Macedonian Empire.
 Later began the silting through the rivers Axios and Aliakmonas.

 One of the most important finds was the exposure of the agora and its surrounding buildings on the west side of the eastern hill.
 The finds from the excavations of Methone, especially in the Ypogeio, contributed significantly to the research on the genesis and distribution of the Greek alphabet and its early use.

 From 2013 to 2017, a team from UCLA (University of California, Los Angeles), led by Dr. Sarah Morris and Dr. John Papadopoulos took part at the excavations.

 The results were published in 2012, funded by the European Union in the Education and Lifelong Learning program.
 In 2013, a book in Greek and English language was published to inform the public.